denten-books/plain-text/main.md

 For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.
 Confusion due to technical literacy.

 ## Chapter Outlines
+I tend to write concisely--a style that I think fits well with the subject matter, and something that should appeal to the audience.
+At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapater (around 20-30 book pages).

+### Chapter 1: We Have Always Been Digital
+Digital.
+Analog.
+Soap opera effect.
+### Chapter 2: Freedom of Information
+The "systems" definitino of information.
+Shannon and Weaver.
+Argue for the freedom of the sender and reciever instead of the system.
+### Chapter 3: Text, Form, Formating
+Text as meaning, semantics structure, and style.
+### Chapter 4: Scratch Collector
+Data and metadata.
+### Chapter 5: Media, Message, Mode
+### Chapter 6: Platforms of Self
+### Chapter 7: Textual Interfaces
+### Chapter 8: Hardware, Software, and the Platonic Forms
+### Chapter 9: Bad Links
+### Chapter 10: Processing Words
+### Chapter 11: Code and Crypt
+### Chapter 12: New Humanism
+### Tech Appendix

 ## Timeline
+I keep detailed logs of my daily writing practice.
+During the academic year, I average around 250 words per day, a number that nearly triples during breaks.
+Assuming a manuscript of around 80k words (and discounting the fact that large poritions of this book are anicipated in my dissertation), a conservative estimate of my schedule would place the final draft somwhere towards the second half of ther summer, 2015.

 # Part I